 iPad mini 4: Pros, cons, and who is it for?

-Pros: Very portable (significantly slimmer and a bit lighter than the mini 2).
-Decently powerful: comparable to the iPad Air 2.
+Pros: Very portable.
+Decently powerful.
 8Mp rear-facing camera, and some new camera/video modes.
-Faster wireless and better Bluetooth than mini 2.
 Touch ID fingerprint scanner.
 Barometer.
 Anti-reflective screen finish.
 Gold colour option.

 Ideal for: The portability-conscious with a higher budget.
 Gamers on the go.
 Tablet photographers.
 Ebook enthusiasts.